William F. Dean: Imprisonment

 Dean was taken to a local police headquarters and kept in a cage overnight.
 North Korean troops were initially not aware of his identity.
 Dean was taken to a prison camp in Suwon where he was given food and medical treatment, but he began suffering from diarrhea and dysentery.
 Dean was then transported to the main North Korean prisoner of war camp in Seoul with other American prisoners.
 He attempted to keep his identity a secret but he was quickly recognized by a South Korean administrator who had worked under him before the war.
-Dean was moved to P'yongyang and given a larger living quarters in an underground North Korean facility.
+Dean was moved to Pyongyang and given a larger living quarters in an underground North Korean facility.
 He remained sick owing to poorly prepared food.

-As UN air raids against the North Koreans intensified, Dean was moved to Sunan, north of P'yongyang, to a hut where he lived with several guards.
+As UN air raids against the North Koreans intensified, Dean was moved to Sunan, north of Pyongyang, to a hut where he lived with several guards.
 They began daily interrogations primarily aimed at forcing military intelligence from him or making him sign a written condemnation of the UN intervention in Korea, but Dean adamantly refused to do so.
 Senior North Korean military leaders continued such interrogations through October 1950 but eventually gave up when Dean would not cooperate and was not intimidated by their threats.
 Dean continued to suffer from illness related to poor food but he was not given another interpreter and was not interrogated after October 1950.
 North Korean leaders had threatened to harm Dean if he did not cooperate but he was never actually tortured.
 Dean took to playing chess with his guards often and he was allowed to exercise daily.
 He was kept alone, however, and was never with other American prisoners for the remainder of his confinement.
 Dean later wrote extensively of his capture and imprisonment in his 1954 autobiography, General Dean's Story.
 He claimed the North Koreans considered him a war criminal and had many discussions with him about the problems with capitalism in the United States.